 For Android controllers, to access the Flight Records connect the device to your PC with USB and allow it to mount as a file storage device.
 Then open the folder DJI > dji.go.v4 > FlightRecord.
 Depending on the version of DJI GO you are using, the folder you will find the flight records may also be named DJI\dji.pilot or DJI\dji.pilot.pad

 You will see the flight records listed as DJIFlightRecord_DATE_[TIME].txt.
 Simply copy the files you’d like over to your PC and they are ready to be used for geotagging with their associated video.

 If you are using an iPad or iPhone as a controller, you can use iTunes to retrieve the file.
-Connect the device using iTunes, then browser to the DJI GO app to find the FlightRecords folder.
+Connect the device using iTunes, then browse to the DJI GO app under the “File Sharing” view to find the FlightRecords folder.